solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 3.0.2.2 =
-* **Improvement:** Changed the behavior of "Referrer Suppressor" not to open a new window on public facing pages.
+* **Improvement:** Change the behavior of "Referrer Suppressor" not to open a new window on public facing pages.
+* **Improvement:** Add a fallback condition in case this plugin is forcibly deleted.
-* **Bug fix:** Fix the bug of undefined symbol related to the Google Map API in admin class.
+* **Bug fix:** Fix the bug of undefined symbol in admin class related to the Google Map API.
-* **Bug fix:** Fix the issue of blocking related the search box at post page.
+* **Bug fix:** Fix the issue of blocking related to the search box at post page.

 = 3.0.2.1 =
 This is a maintenance release addressing some issues.